 Big Jake begins in 1909 with John Fain and his outlaws raiding the McCandles’ family ranch.
 They kill the ranch hands, and kidnap Little Jake.
 Then head down to their hideout in Mexico, but not before dropping off a ransom note.

 Both the army and the Texas Rangers offer Martha, the McCandle’s matriarch, their help in tracking down the gang.
 She’s only looking for extremely harsh and unpleasant kind of people to bring back her son.
-Instead, she asks her estranged husband, Jacob “Big Jake” McCandles for help.
+Instead, she asks her estranged husband, Jacob “Big Jake” McCandles (John Wayne) for help.
 He’s older now, but still a legendary gunfighter out west…most people think he’s already dead.

 After Jake arrives, the two discuss how to get the kidnappers their million dollars.
 They decide to put it in a big red strongbox.
 However, Jake warns that they still risk of never seeing their boy again.